 - Visiting Studio B and the Country Music Hall of Fame

 - Spending time in Memphis, Tennessee, former cotton-trade capital and home to The King

 - Sun Studios and Elvis's beloved Graceland

 - Seeing the BB King Museum in Indianola, Mississippi

 - Two nights in New Orleans to take in the atmosphere of the French Quarter

-- Return scheduled flights to Detroit, returning from Atlanta
+- Return flights from the UK to Detroit, returning from Atlanta

 - Coach travel and transfers throughout

 - The services of a friendly, experienced Tour Manager

 Must try: A po' boy: a traditional sandwich from Louisiana that almost always consists of meat (usually roast beef) or fried seafood like shrimp, crawfish, oysters or crab.